benjamin-odell/miniproject3BenjaminOdell/README.md

-Download the frog images from [here](https://drive.proton.me/urls/YS66YMPTA8#t4xeitK0PU3Y) Place in miniproject3BejnaminOdell folder not in the FrogBook folder
+Download the frog images from [here](https://drive.proton.me/urls/YS66YMPTA8#t4xeitK0PU3Y) Extract the images into a folder called downloaded_frogs.
+This folder should be in the root prject folder. miniproject3BenjaminOdell
+This folder must contain all the frog images.

 Run this command to initilise the database
 ```